-These shall consist of a President, Vice-Presidents, Honorary Secretary and Honorary Treasurer.
+These shall consist of a President, Vice-President, Honorary Secretary and Honorary Treasurer.

 a.
-The management of the Society shall be vested in a Committee which shall consist of The President (Chairman), the Honorary Secretary, the Honorary Treasurer, and no fewer than seven and no more than ten Ordinary members.
+The management of the Society shall be vested in a Committee which shall consist of The President (Chairman), a President Elect (for the one year prior to taking office), the Honorary Secretary, a Secretary Elect (for the one year prior to taking office), the Honorary Treasurer, and no fewer than seven and no more than ten Ordinary members.
 In addition, one Friends of the Society representative may sit on the Committee, and have voting rights on the Committee.

 All officers and members of the Committee shall be elected or re- elected to office at an Annual General Meeting.

 The Committee may co-opt additional Members but these shall retire at the next Annual General Meeting.